 Who do you suppose is the most respected person in the room and authoritative vessel in those situations?

 Exactly.
-So, here’s five ways to be the helicopter instead of the boat:
+So, here are five ways to be a helicopter instead of a boat:

 1. Slow Your Breathing